 - Rep. Lauren Boebert of Colorado, a vocal McCarthy critic who voted "present" on the 14th and 15th ballots, was awarded a seat on the Oversight and Accountability Committee, which plans to launch numerous investigations into the Biden administration.
 She will continue to serve on the Natural Resources panel, on which she served in the previous Congress.

-- Freshman Rep. Josh Brecheen of Oklahoma, who flipped to McCarthy on the 12th ballot, won a seat on the Homeland Security Committee.
+- Freshman Rep. Josh Brecheen of Oklahoma, who flipped to McCarthy on the 12th ballot, won seats on the Homeland Security Committee and Budget committees.

 - Rep. Mike Cloud of Texas, who also flipped to McCarthy on the 12th ballot, won a new seat on the powerful Appropriations Committee, which controls federal spending.
 McCarthy also named him to the new select committee investigating the origins of the Covid pandemic.